 Purpose of Honorary Doctorate Degrees

-Universities award honorary doctorate degrees to:
+Universities confer honorary doctorate degrees for several meaningful reasons:

-- Promote academic and social values
+- To promote and reflect core academic and social values

 Types of Honorary Doctorate Degrees

-Type of Honorary Doctorate | Description | Typical Fields |
+| Type of Honorary Doctorate | Description | Typical Fields |

-Doctor of Laws (LLD) | Recognizes achievements in law, politics, or public service | Law, Governance |
+| Doctor of Laws (LLD) | Recognizes achievements in law, politics, or public service | Law, Governance |

-Doctor of Letters (DLitt) | Given for literary, scholarly, or artistic accomplishments | Literature, Journalism |
+| Doctor of Letters (DLitt) | Given for literary, scholarly, or artistic accomplishments | Literature, Journalism |

-Doctor of Science (DSc) | Awarded for scientific innovation or research | Science, Technology |
+| Doctor of Science (DSc) | Awarded for scientific innovation or research | Science, Technology |

-Doctor of Humane Letters (LHD) | Honors contributions to society, culture, or humanity | Humanities, Social Work |
+| Doctor of Humane Letters (LHD) | Honors contributions to society, culture, or humanity | Humanities, Social Work |

-Doctor of Divinity (DD) | Awarded for spiritual or religious leadership | Theology, Religion |
+| Doctor of Divinity (DD) | Awarded for spiritual or religious leadership | Theology, Religion |

-Doctor of Fine Arts (DFA) | For excellence in arts or performance | Visual Arts, Music, Acting |
+| Doctor of Fine Arts (DFA) | For excellence in arts or performance | Visual Arts, Music, Acting |

 Top Honorary Doctorate Programs